hughpyle/ASR33/rpi/README.md

 ### Using udev rules for more flexibility

-With `udev` rules, you can control the name of the tty port.
+With `udev` rules, you can control the name of the tty device.
 This is especially useful if you have several USB devices, and you want some of them to have a 'getty' but not others.